 Facility Purpose Owner Initials Red Cross Initials

 Service Center (Operations, Client Services, or Volunteer Intake) J.B.
-811
+812

 Storage of supplies J.B.
 848

 Parking of vehicles J.B.
 812

 Disaster Shelter J.B.
 8PP.

 - Facility Management: The Red Cross will designate a Red Cross official to manage the activities at the Facility ("Red Cross Manager").
 The Owner will designate a Facility Coordinator to coordinate with the Red Cross Manager regarding the use of the Facility by the Red Cross. - 3.
 Condition of Facility: The Facility Coordinator and Red Cross Manager (or designee) will jointly conduct a survey of the Facility before it is turned over to the Red Cross.
 They will use the first page of the Red Cross's Facility/Sheiter Opening/Closing Form to record any existing damage or conditions.
 The Facility Coordinator will identify and secure all equipment in the Facility that the Red Cross should not use.
 The Red Cross will exercise reasonable care while using the Facility and will not modify the Facility without the Owner's express written approval. - 4.
 Food Services (This paragraph applies only when the Facility is used as a shelter or service center.): Upon request by the Red Cross, and if such resources are available, the Owner will make the food service resources of the Facility, including food, supplies, equipment and food service workers, available to feed the shelter occupants.
 The Facility Coordinator will designate a Food Service Manager to coordinate meals at the direction of and in cooperation with the Red Cross Manager.
 The Food Service Manager will establish a feeding schedule and supervise meal planning and preparation.
 The Food Service Manager and Red Cross Manager will jointly conduct a pre-occupancy inventory of the food and food service supplies before the Facility is turned over to the Red Cross.
-When the Red Cross vacates the Facility, the Red Cross Manager and Facility Coordinator or Food Service Manager and Facility is turned over to the Red Cross.
-When the Red Cross vacates the Facility, the Red Cross Manager and Facility Coordinator or Food Service Manager and Facility. - 5.
+When the Red Cross vacates the Facility, the Red Cross Manager and Facility Coordinator or Food Service Manager will conduct a post-occupancy inventory of the food and supplies used during the Red Cross's activities at the Facility. - 5.
 Custodial Services (This paragraph applies only when the Facility is used as a shelter or service center.): Upon request of the Red Cross and if such resources are available, the Owner will make its custodial resources, including supplies and workers, available to provide cleaning and sanitation services at the Facility.
 The Facility Coordinator will designate a Facility Custodian to coordinate the these services at the direction of and in cooperation with the Red Cross Manager. - Security/Safety: In coordination with the Facility Coordinator, the Red Cross Manager, as he or she deems necessary and appropriate, will coordinate with law enforcement regarding any security and safety issues at the Facility. - 7.
 Signage and Publicity: The Red Cross may post signs identifying the Facility as a site of Red Cross operations in locations approved by the Facility Coordinator.
 The Red Cross will remove such signs when the Red Cross concludes its activities at the Facility.
-The Owner will not issue press releases or other publicity concerning the Red Cross's activities at the Facility without the written ponsent of the Red Cross Manager.
+The Owner will not issue press releases or other publicity concerning the Red Cross's activities at the Facility without the written consent of the Red Cross Manager.
 The Owner will refer all media questions about the Red Cross activities to the Red Cross Manager.

-DMWT Facility Use Agreement JT V-2.0 2017-00-29
+DMWT Facility Use Agreement JT V-2.0 2017-09-29